VNOI-Admin/OJ/README.md

 Additional features:

-- Aside from Python checkers [here](https://docs.dmoj.ca/#/problem_format/custom_checkers), we can also write a custom C++ checker using `testlib.h`.
+- Aside from Python checkers [here](https://vnoi-admin.github.io/vnoj-docs/#/problem_format/custom_checkers), we can also write a custom C++ checker using `testlib.h`.

 ## Installation

-Refer to the install documentation at [docs.dmoj.ca](https://docs.dmoj.ca/#/site/installation).
+Refer to the install documentation [here](https://vnoi-admin.github.io/vnoj-docs/#/site/installation).
 Almost all installation steps remain the same as the docs, but there are several minor differences, including cloning this repo instead of DMOJ's repo.

-### Additional step in installation:
+### Additional steps in installation:

 - You needn't run `npm install *package_name*` commands mentioned in the page.
 They should be replaced with one `npm install` before you begin setting up the project.